nicklockwood/iRate/README.md

 Localisation
 ---------------

-The defaults strings for iRate are already localised for English, French, German, Italian, Spanish, Japanese, Traditional Chinese, Russian, Polish and Hebrew.
+The default strings for iRate are already localised for many languages.
+In a change from previous releases, iRate will now only use localisations that are enabled in your application, so if your app only supports English, French and Spanish, iRate will automatically be localised for those languages, but not for German, even though iRate includes a German language file.

+To add multi-language support to your project, add a Localizable.strings file to your project resources, then add additional Localizations in the Project > Info panel in Xcode.

 It is not recommended that you modify the strings files in the iRate.bundle, as it will complicate updating to newer versions of iRate.
-If you do want to edit the files, or open them so you can copy the keys into your own strings file, you should note that the iRate strings files have actually been compiled as binary plists, so you'll need to open them in Xcode and use the Open As > Property List option, or they will appear as gibberish.
+The exception to this is if you would like to submit additional languages or improvements or corrections to the localisations in the iRate project on github (which are greatly appreciated).
+If you do add additional langauges to the iRate.bundle, remember to add that language to the demo project as well or the strings won't be picked up.

-If you want to add an additional language, or replace all the built-in strings, the simplest option is to remove the iRate.bundle from your project and then add the iRate keys directly to your own Localizable.strings file.
+If you want to add an additional language for iRate in your app without submitting them back to the github project, you can add these strings directly to the appropriate Localizable.strings file in your project folder.
+If you wish to replace some or all of the default iRate strings, the simplest option is to copy just those strings into your own Localizable.strings file and then modify them. iRate will automatically use strings in the main application bundle in preference to the ones in the iRate bundle so you can override any string in this way.

-If you want to override some of the localised strings but leave the others intact, you can provide localised values for any or all of the message strings by setting the keys directly in code using NSLocalizedString(...), e.g.
+If you do not want to use *any* of the default localisations, you can omit the iRate.bundle altogether.
+Note that if you only want to support a subset of languages that iRate supports, it is not neccesary to delete the other strings files from iRate.bundle as it will only use the languages that your app already supports.

+The old method of overriding iRate's default strings by using individual setter methods (see below) is still supported, however the recommended approach is now to add those strings to your project's Localizable.strings file, which will be detected automatically by iRate.

     + (void)initialize
     {
+        //overriding the default iRate strings
         [iRate sharedInstance].messageTitle = NSLocalizedString(@"Rate MyApp", @"iRate message title");
         [iRate sharedInstance].message = NSLocalizedString(@"If you like MyApp, please take the time, etc", @"iRate message");
         [iRate sharedInstance].cancelButtonLabel = NSLocalizedString(@"No, Thanks", @"iRate decline button");